 A lot of veterinary schools operate low-cost clinics to provide vet services to pets with owners who have limited financial resources.
 You can locate veterinary schools in your area by checking the state school listings found on this site and The American Veterinary Medical Association.
 Once you locate them, try calling each one to find which school has a low-cost clinic you can go to.

 Vet schools aren't the only organizations that run low-cost clinics.
 County shelters and local organizations like the SPCA may also run low-cost clinics that provide emergency vet services.
 To locate these clinics, you'll need to do a Google search using the following keywords: "low-cost veterinary clinic" + your city or "low-cost pet clinic" + your city.

-While these are all good options that will help relieve your financial burden when a pet emergency occurs, it doesn’t mean that you should rely on them alone.
+While financial assistance may be available in some cases and can help relieve the burden when a pet emergency occurs, it doesn’t mean that you should rely on charity alone.
 As a pet owner, it is your responsibility to provide for the care and well-being of your furbaby.
 This includes ensuring that he or she can get the very best care at all times, most especially during an emergency.
 To do this, you need to do two things: